 As a student is provided the tools associated with SEL, they will have more ownership of their actions, a sense of belonging, and will intrinsically care about their education.
 A student that has had consistent exposure to SEL is able to manage stress better and reduces the chance for that child to become depressed.

 While SEL has been more formally stood up as a program in preschools throughout all 50 states, very few states have made SEL a designated part of school curriculum at the elementary, middle, and high school levels.
 To date, only three states have a fully-designed set of standards for SEL programs with benchmarks for students at every grade level from K-12, according to the AEI/Brookings report.
 These states are Illinois, Kansas, and Pennsylvania.

 Because so few states have made SEL a part of their curriculum for K-12 students, statistical evidence showing the benefits of SEL has been anecdotal.
 However, preschool-age children who were able to participate in an SEL program and learned these principles early on in their school career were able to reap the intended benefits.
 As more states and schools consider weaving SEL into their curriculum, it can provide educators with more statistically significant evidence of the program’s positive impact.

 Becoming a teacher can be a rewarding experience that helps a new generation reach new heights and their full potential.
 If you’ve considered becoming a teacher, visit our program page to learn how National University’s Sanford College of Education can help you achieve your goal.
 Learn more about our on-campus and online degrees and programs.
-You can also hear more from our students and faculty on our education resources pages.
+You can also hear more from our students and faculty.